 - Flashing: Metal or other material installed into a roof system’s various joints and valleys to prevent water seepage.

 - Drainage: A roof system’s design features, such as shape, slope and layout that affect its ability to shed water.

 Ventilation and Insulation

 Proper ventilation is a critical factor in roof system durability.
 Without it, moisture and heat buildup in an attic area can cause sheathing and rafters to rot, insulation to lose its effectiveness and shingles to buckle.
 Our roofing team will ensure proper attic ventilation to help prevent these issues.

 - Enough open, vented spaces to allow air to pass in and out freely.

-- Different types of ventilation include low profile O’Haegan Vents, Dormer Vents, or Ridge Cap ventilation – our professionals will advise the best option for your roof.
+- Different ventilation options include low profile O’Hagin Vents and Ridge Cap ventilation – our professionals will advise the best option for your roof.

 - A gap-free layer of insulation on the attic floor to protect the house below from heat gain or loss.